A-M-French/2018-samples/README.md

 Previews of my professional references, plus examples of recognition and special achievement.

-❺ Course Certificates ❺
+❺ Online Course Certificates ❺

 Certificates for various online coursework, plus details of my planned future training.

-❻ Course Since College ❻
+❻ Courses Since College ❻

 A list that aggregates all of my academic experiences since attaining my BS degree in Finance.
 I have decided to remove it from self-serve access; please CONTACT ME to obtain this document.